IT Outsourcing in Eastern Europe: 2026 Market Overview

 Business-friendly environment

-Governments in the tech hubs in Eastern Europe pay special attention to enhancing their tech infrastructure and business climate.
-Poland, Bulgaria, and Romania are included in the top 30 of the 2023 Kearney Global Services Location Index, having high financial attractiveness, business environment, and availability of talent, which lures more foreign tech companies to outsource to Eastern Europe.
+Governments in the tech hubs in Eastern Europe pay special attention to enhancing their tech infrastructure and business friendliness.
+Thanks to these efforts, countries such as Poland, Bulgaria, and Romania have achieved A2–A3-level business climates.
+Cities like Warsaw, Łódź, Sofia, Cluj-Napoca, and Bucharest range among the top 10 business-friendly cities in CEE, offering high financial affordability, a favorable business environment, and strong talent availability.
+All of this continues to lure more foreign tech companies to outsource to Eastern Europe.

-Speaking more specifically about the conditions for software development in Eastern Europe, the majority of these locations offer attractive incentives for tech companies engaged in R&D activities.
+Speaking more specifically about the conditions for software development in Eastern Europe, the majority of these locations offer attractive incentives for tech companies engaged in research and development (R&D) activities.
 For instance,

-• Poland allows businesses that conduct R&D the deduction of 200% of R&D costs,
+• Poland allows businesses that conduct R&D to deduct of 200% of R&D costs,

-• Romania offers 0% income tax for R&D companies for 10 years.
+• Romania offers a 0% income tax rate for R&D companies for a period of 10 years.

 Learn more about Eastern European technology recruitment!